Nevits182/SSIS_EXERCISE_PLAYER/README.md

 ## DML_SCRIPT

 This file contains update statement that is being used in the ETL, this update has the purpose to clean the dirty data in the files.

+##TRIGGERS

+This file contains every trigger created to save a log when the player table is modified for a insert, update or delete.

 ##Technologies